mattsinc/heterosync/README.txt

 These files are provided AS IS, and can be improved in many aspects.
 While we performed some performance optimization, there is more to be done.
 We do not claim that this is the most optimal implementation.
-The code is presented as a representative case of a CUDA implementation of these workloads only.
-It is NOT meant to be interpreted as a definitive answer to how well this application can perform on GPUs or CUDA.
+The code is presented as a representative case of a CUDA and HIP implementations of these workloads only.
+It is NOT meant to be interpreted as a definitive answer to how well this application can perform on GPUs, CUDA, or HIP.
 If any of you are interested in improving the performance of these benchmarks, please let us know or submit a pull request on GitHub.

 BACKGROUND INFORMATION
 ----------------------

 Structure: All of the HeteroSync microbenchmarks are run from a single main function.
 Each of the microbenchmarks has a separate .cu (CUDA) file that contains the code for its lock and unlock functions.
+In the HIP version, these files are header files, because of HIP's requirements for compilation.

 Contents: The following Synchronization Primitives (SyncPrims) microbenchmarks are included in HeteroSync: